-George Bravin was born in Devon, England in March 1860, the 13th child of Richard and Catherine Bravin.
+George Bravin was born in Devon, England, in March 1860, the 13th child of Richard and Catherine Bravin.
 His father died when he was three years old.
-By the time he was just nine years old, he was dependent upon his own resources and worked at a number of jobs.
+By the time he was nine years old, he depended on his own resources and worked several jobs.

 When he was 18, he immigrated to the United States and began to roam the West.
 He first settled in Cripple Creek, Colorado, where he worked as a miner for a time before moving southwest to Tombstone, Arizona, in 1882.

 Once again, he was employed in the mines of Tombstone until 1888, when he was almost asphyxiated in one of the mines.
 That same year, he married a 19-year-old local girl named Mary Ellen Butler, who just happened to be the daughter of another British immigrant.
 The couple would eventually have ten children.
-For a couple of years, Bravin ran a livery barn and invested his money wisely into a number of mining claims.
+Bravin ran a livery barn for a couple of years and invested his money wisely into several mining claims.

 In 1891, Bravin, who had a friendly disposition that earned him many friends in Tombstone, was elected county assessor and also purchased the Arcade Saloon on Allen Street.
 Three years later, in 1894, though he certainly didn’t look the part of a lawman, but rather, more like a schoolmaster, he took the position of deputy sheriff.
 Working hard at the position, he quickly gained the respect of the locals.